minprog/pyprog/opdrachten/week2/etenstijd/venglish.md

     What is the time?
 18:53
     It's time for dinner.

-    $ python maaltijd.py
+    $ python etenstijd.py
     What is the time?
 22:12

 Note that the last example does not produce any output aside from the prompt.

 ## Extra challenge

 Looking for a little bit of increase in difficulty?
 Allow the user to also specify the time in 12-hour time format using PM or AM.
 This would allow for the following formats: `X:XX AM`, `XX:XX AM`, `X:XX PM`, and `XX:XX PM`.
-Since this is part of an extra challenge there will be no checks in `checkpy` to test for this, but you still have to make sure you pass all existing checks.
+Since this is part of an optional extra challenge there will be no checks in `checkpy` to test for this, but you still have to make sure you pass all existing checks.